Rehabilitation Counseling: The UDC Edge

 Master’s Degree (MA) in Rehabilitation Counseling

-Helping people in need is one of the most rewarding—and challenging—responsibilities one can undertake.
-The master’s degree program in rehabilitation counseling at the University of the District of Columbia prepares you to work with individuals, from diverse ethnic and cultural backgrounds with a range of medical, psychological, and psychosocial disabilities.
-If you are already employed in the field, a master’s degree is an advantage when seeking professional advancement.
+The master’s degree program in rehabilitation counseling at the University of the District of Columbia prepares counselors to work with individuals, from diverse ethnic and cultural backgrounds with a range of medical, psychological, and psychosocial disabilities.
+Upon completion of a master’s of science degree in counseling all students must complete the following objectives:

 - College of Arts and Sciences